Why did God allow Thousands of Years to Pass and for False Religions to Emerge before Revealing the Truth?

-The full question we want to address in this article is this:
+The full question we want to address is this:

 I wanted to ask you about the period of history that predates any form of Judaism and Christianity.
 Other religious beliefs existed during this time, such as Hinduism.
 Why do you think God allowed thousands of years to pass and for false religions to inhabit the Earth before revealing himself in the ways that Christianity claims?